Parasitic-free gate: A protected switch between idle and entangled states: Examples of the PF gate

 Let us study the devices listed in Table \ref{tab:device} and we externally drive each with driving amplitude $\Omega$ and then evaluate the coupler frequency for dynamic freedom.
 For any amplitude associated to a $ZZ$-free coupler frequency is named the {\it{freedom amplitude}} denoted by $\Omega^*$.
 Figure~\ref{fig:coupler2dy}(a) shows driving device 1 with amplitudes below 60~MHz sets total parasitic interaction to zero.
 Devices 2-4 show three such frequencies in a rather weaker domain of freedom amplitudes, with an interesting feature on the rightmost one, near $\sim$6.6~GHz.
 Increasing driving amplitudes does not change the strongest $\omega_c^{\rm E}$, therefore at this frequency not only static level repulsion $\zeta_s$ is zero, but also driving assisted component $\zeta_d$ vanishes since $g_{\rm eff}=0$.
 Devices 5 and 6 show decoupling frequency below a certain driving amplitude, above which more $ZZ$-free coupler frequencies are added up.
-In device 6, however there is a frequency domain between A and B in which parasitic freedom is not expected to take place and we indicate it with the shaded region and we will come back to it later.
+In device 6, however there is a frequency domain between $M_1$ and $M_2$ in which parasitic freedom is not expected to take place and we indicate it with the shaded region and we will come back to it later.
+For device 7 staying beyond straddling regime, the static $ZZ$ freedom is only realized at higher coupler frequency.

 A two-qubit gate not only is needed to have high fidelity, but also it must be fast because such gates can perform many operations during qubit coherence times. as discussed above it is important that external driving supplies a strong $ZX$ interaction, mainly because the strength of $ZX$ interaction, i.e. $\alpha_{ZX}$ scales inversely with the time that consumes to perform the gate, the so-called gate length $\tau \sim 1/\alpha_{ZX}$.
 Therefore the entangled mode of the PF gate must be tuned on a coupler frequency that not only is located on $ZZ$-free boundary but also present a short gate length.
 Figure~\ref{fig:coupler2dy}(b) plots $ZX$ strength at all freedom amplitudes and shows that $ZX$ rate is stronger at lower $\omega_c$'s.
 Therefore a $ZZ$-free coupler frequency with strong $ZX$ strength can be used for $\omega_c^{\rm PF/E}$.
-This result is interesting as it shows there is a sufficiently large separation between the coupler frequency of PF/E and PF/I modes.
-Let us remind that the PF/I modes can be found on the right domain of $\omega_c$-axis where decoupling points are.
+One exception is device 7 which stays out of straddling regime and has weaker $ZX$ rate, so it is not feasible to implement a CR-like gate and will not be discussed later.

 One of the advantages of our numerical analysis is that it can predict nonlinear correction in both $\zeta$ and $\alpha_{ZX}$ denoted in Eq.~(\ref{eq.zx}).
 Perturbation theory determines the leading order of $\alpha_{ZX}$ and $\zeta_d$ are linear and quadratic in $\Omega$, respectively~\cite{xu2021zz-freedom}.
 The perturbative theory considers higher-order terms with next natural-number exponents above the leading terms, however in comparison with experiment those results are not accurate beyond leading order~\cite{magesan2020effective}.
 Since our approach is different we consider higher-order corrections in real-number exponents: \beqr \zeta_d (\Omega)&=&\eta_2\Omega^2+\eta_a\Omega^a, \ {\rm with} \ \ a>2,\\ \alpha_{\rm zx} (\Omega) &=&\mu_1\Omega+\mu_b\Omega^b,\ \ {\rm with }\ \ b>1. \eeqr